keswise/ai-retention-copilot/README.md

 ---

-## 🔮 Future Enhancements

-* AI Customer Journey Builder
-* Campaign Performance Prediction
-* Retention Uplift Forecasting
-* CRM Workflow Automation
-* CleverTap Integration
-* MoEngage Integration
-* Multi-Step Lifecycle Journeys
+## 🎯 Business Use Case

+This project simulates how CRM and Lifecycle Marketing teams can leverage Machine Learning and AI to:

+* Identify churn-prone customers
+* Understand customer segments
+* Generate retention strategies
+* Create campaign content automatically
+* Reduce manual effort in campaign planning

 ---